 XC Trail all open all open except Taniel Hill descent, closed (with diversion) for completion of tree felling work until the end of June (7 days/week).

-Some unwaymarked trails are currently closed for tree felling.
-See below for details.
+Alaistair Lees Lower unwaymarked trail is currently closed for tree felling.
 To keep everyone safe and to enable the operators to work safely and finish sooner, please try alternative routes and stay out of the closed off felling areas.

 A 7stanes destination, Innerleithen is renowned for its four downhill trails, all of them orange-graded Bike Park Extreme.
 There's also some serious cross-country action on the challenging red-graded Innerleithen XC trail.